 1/2 cup Semi-Sweet Chocolate Chips

 What you should notice about my ingredients is they are BASIC, CLEAN foods.
-Also, there is no wheat flour in these cookies, which is probably the most important point.
-I have been a chronic avoider of wheat and wheat products for at least 15 years or so.
+Also, there is no wheat flour in these cookies, which is one of the most important points.
+I have been a chronic avoider of wheat and wheat products for nearly a lifetime.
 My weakness was always that I love baked goodies like cookies and brownies, but for the most part, I have avoided wheat and wheat products at every turn.
 Why?
 The short answer is wheat is a problem, especially if you are male- wheat is estrogenic.
-And (wheat) flour, in general, is a problem for anyone sensitive to carbohydrates, like I am.
+And (wheat) flour, in general, is a problem for anyone sensitive to carbohydrates or gluten.

 If you examine each one of these ingredients, almost all of them provide positive health benefits on their own.
 Go ahead and Google the health benefits of vanilla, cinnamon, coconut oil, almonds (almond flour), natural peanut butter, eggs, and dark chocolate (cacao).
 You will find that you finish with a pretty long list of health benefits.
 Granted, this is a pretty simplified way of looking at health benefits of food and you do have to also consider how eating these foods together affects the benefits, but I am happy to experiment on myself by overeating these cookies, haha.